-The power of any spurious emission should not exceed the limit specified in Tables 17a) and 17b).For E-UTRA, in addition to the requirements in Table 17, the power of any spurious emission should not exceed the levels specified for protection of the E-UTRA FDD BS receiver of own or different BS in § 4.9 and for co-existence with other systems in the same geographical area in § 4.2.2.
+The power of any spurious emission should not exceed the limit specified in Tables 17a

+For E-UTRA, in addition to the requirements in Table 17, the power of any spurious emission should not exceed the levels specified for protection of the E-UTRA FDD BS receiver of own or different BS in § 4.9 and for co-existence with other systems in the same geographical area in § 4.2.2, § 4.4, § 4.6.
 In addition, the co-existence requirements for co-located base stations specified in § 4.3.2 may also be applied.

+For UTRA, in addition to the requirements in Table 17, the power of any spurious emission should not exceed the levels specified for protection of the UTRA FDD BS receiver of own or different BS in § 4.10 and for co-existence with other systems in the same geographical area in § 4.2.1, § 4.4, § 4.5, § 4.6, § 4.7.
+In addition, the co-existence requirements for co-located base stations specified in § 4.3.1 may also be applied.

 TABLE 17